Data-Designer/DrugRec/README.md

 ## Contact

-In order to adhere to the ==double-blind review policy==, we will update the contact information and corresponding issue links after the review process is completed.
+We will update the contact information and corresponding issue links after the review process is completed.